VMware Tools version 11.2 is a feature packed release. Apart from general enhancements and updates like:

 A shared datastore is used as a content repository where VI (Virtual Infrastructure) admins can place content like VMware Tools, various agents, binaries, and custom config files.
 Any type of shared datastore can be used as a content repository.
 Having content in a shared datastore gives centralized management capability.
 VI admins can also create a VM level rule set to regulate and monitor content distribution.

 It is important to note that the VMware Tools GuestStore framework does not push the content to the VMs.
 GuestStore clients (Applications running in VMs) must pull the content as needed.
-Primarily, VMware Tools GuestStore should be used to distribute VMware specific content and not OS specific or non-VMware specific content.
+Primarily, VMware Tools GuestStore is intended for distributing VMware specific content and any other content files smaller than 512MB in size.

 With the VMware Tools GuestStore, it is now possible to release agent-specific updates, patches, and configuration files without a new VMware Tools release.